billba/middleware/README.md

 ### State

-State fits into this pattern nicely, and allows us to demonstrate:
+Adding State and allows us to demonstrate:

 * the async version of `TurnCache`, cleverly named `AsyncTurnCache`
 * a service cleaning up after itself.
 In this case, persisting the changed state.